bigrobsf/websocket-chat/README.md

 socket.close();
 ```

-Let’s create an event listener that fires when the user clicks the **Disconnect** button.
+Now let’s create an event listener that fires when the user clicks the **Disconnect** button.
 This will call the `close()` method of our WebSocket instance.

 ```javascript
 // Closes the connection when the Disconnect button is clicked